-• Any logical function can be represented using only the AND, OR, and NOT gates.
+•Any logical function can be represented using only the AND, OR, and NOT gates.

-Furthermore, all logical functions can be constructed with only a single gate type, as long as the gate is an inverting gate with multiple inputs.
-Two common gates that fit these criteria are NOR and NAND.
-These gates are known as universal gates.

-- NOR implements the logical function $C = \overline{A + B}$ - NAND implements the logical function $C = \overline{A \cdot B}$
+- •All logical functions can also be constructed with only a single gate type, as long as the gate is an inverting gate with multiple inputs. - Two common gates that fit these criteria are NOR and NAND.
+They are known as universal gates. - NOR implements the logical function $C = \overline{A + B}$ - NAND implements the logical function $C = \overline{A \cdot B}$ - Why this is the case?